Saturday, June 22, 2024

 “And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it; and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.”
 Genesis 1:28

 “The Savage Jungle,” was, supposedly, but an old merchant’s tale.
 In the unabridged story, a country-dwelling Cainite tribe, just minding their own business, had run into difficulty with a neighboring tribe; the smaller, less powerful group had to flee, quickly, for the southland jungles.
 It was said, the would-be conquerors had hardly set within a few furlongs of that jungle, when they turned around and got out of there, lest they be consumed.
 Although Barb had no proof, she believed the legend; and unlike any of the stories derived from it – which were for but entertainment value only; even then, though she hooted, along with everyone else, at the ugly painted, bungling spear-chucking bullies - and laughed when old-thunder had let one rip – and had cheered to the rafters, when the brave, handsome explorer had rescued the maiden.
-Afterward, she’d found herself feeling quite sorry for the women and children of the fictional story, but the Enu - known as the Lost Sons of Cain – were real, or at least had been; whether or not, they still existed in that jungle, was but speculation.
-The south jungle, from what she’d read of and had heard, sounded even worse than the North Hedge, where the girth of even young redwoods were wider than houses, and the leafy ground lumpy with roots, to trip any unfortunate man – or beast.
+Afterward, she had found herself feeling quite sorry for the women and children of the fictional story, but the Enu - known as the Lost Sons of Cain – were real, or at least had been; whether or not, they still existed in that jungle, was but speculation.
+The south jungle, from what she had read and had heard, sounded even worse than the North Hedge, where the girth of even young redwoods were wider than merchants’ houses, and the leafy ground lumpy with roots, to trip any unfortunate man – or beast.
 It was said, oaks grew almost as massive – and you didn’t want to find yourself – too late - beneath any falling acorn.

 “And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God Created and made.”
 Genesis 2:3